 My daughter called me the other day and wanted my round steak with gravy recipe.
 I don’t really have a recipe.
 It’s just one of those dishes that I make without measuring.
 So the next time that I made it I was careful to note the ingredient amounts so that I could post it for her and you.

-Round Steak with Gravy
+What is Round Steak

 To make the gravy, mix about 1/2 cup flour with 1/2 cup water and gradually stir into the pan on the stove over medium heat until it thickens.
 You may need to add more of the flour mixture or more water to get the desired consistency.
 Add salt and pepper to taste.